The Transformation Of Gal Gadot From 6 To 35 Years Old

 Out of all the things Gal Gadot has done, her crowning achievement has to be becoming a mom.
 In 2011, she gave birth to her first child with husband Jaron Varsano, a daughter named Alma.
 Having a new baby can change anyone's life, and hers was influencing all aspects of it — even the roles Gadot was getting herself involved with.
 "When I choose a role, I always think about whether my daughter can get something out of it when she watches the movie later after she's grown up," Gadot explained to Interview magazine.

-At the same time she was expanding her family, this actress was still in high demand.
+At the same time she was expanding her family, the actor was still in high demand.
 Her life was quickly turning into a balancing act.
-Gadot was away from home for months at a time filming the next big movie, and she was constantly moving all over the world and away from her little one to make her big screen dreams come true.
-Yet, the star's growing family was always in the back of her mind.
+Gadot was away from home for months at a time filming the next big movie, but the star's growing family was always in the back of her mind, as she shared with Baby.

 During one of her trips to Los Angeles in 2015, she even told her husband she didn't want to come back.
 Instead of forcing her family, who mainly reside in Israel, to follow her all around the world for auditions — and constantly be told "no" — Gadot thought she should give law school a second try, she explained to Today.
 She didn't want to drag her family down with her, and being a lawyer is something she could easily succeed at instead.